-Ribosomes are the site of protein synthesis, and can occur freely in the cytoplasm though more commonly on the outer surface of rough endoplasmic reticulum.
+Ribosomes are the site of protein synthesis and can occur freely in the cytoplasm though more commonly on the outer surface of the rough endoplasmic reticulum.
 The endoplasmic reticulum presents a large surface area on which these ribosomes can be situated, therefore allowing protein synthesis to occur on a large scale.

-Rough endoplasmic reticulum is particularly abundant in growing cells which demand a high turnover of materials in its growth.
+The rough endoplasmic reticulum is particularly abundant in growing cells which demand a high turnover of materials in its growth.
 Rough ER is responsible for transporting the newly synthesized proteins to the Golgi apparatus.

-The Golgi apparatus is composed of flattened fluid-filled sacs that controls the flow of molecules in a cell.
+The Golgi apparatus is composed of flattened fluid-filled sacs that control the flow of molecules in a cell.
 This is also the case of protein.
 Carbohydrates are added to the protein to complete its production.

 This finished product, glycoprotein, is ‘pinched off’ the Golgi apparatus, and is transported by a vesicle of the cell membrane.
 When this vesicle reaches the cell membrane, it binds to a receptor on the surface and excretes the protein, where it can then undergo its function.